Ellior2/Ellior2.github.io/_posts/2016-11-18-Sonication.md

 After the centrifuge step, pipette out 100ul of supernatant liquid from each sample and put into the newly labeled centrifuge tubes accordingly.
 Discard pipette tip each time.
 Should I save the remaining sample in the -80C?

 Make an ethanol dry ice bath.
 Are there any special considerations here?
-Just add ethanol to dry ice in a small tray or container?
+Just add ethanol to dry ice in a beaker?

 Make a wetbath.
-Get ice (from where?) and add water.
+Get ice and add water.
 Place a test tube rack to store samples in between sonications.

 It seems like the sonication really warms up a 100ul sample quickly.
 We may want to reduce to 5s or less of sonication, then 5s in ethanol/dry ice bath, then in wet bath between sonications.
 Will the sample refreeze in the ethanol/dry-ce bath and is that bad?
 I will start with first sample and cycle through the whole series before starting on the second round of sonications.
 Repeat for a total of three sonication rounds.